Kozea/WeasyPrint/docs/hacking.rst

 to observe `stacking rules`_ such as the ``z-index`` property.
 The result is a tree of *stacking contexts*.

-Next, each laid-out page is *drawn* onto a cairo_ surface.
+Next, each laid-out page is *drawn* onto a PDF page.
 Since each box has absolute coordinates on the page from the layout step, the logic here should be minimal.
 If you find yourself adding a lot of logic here, maybe it should go in the layout or stacking instead.